mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 To associate view models with views, the default naming convention is to replace "ViewModel" with "View".

 To specify your own convention, create `ViewLocator.cs` with this, inheriting from [ViewLocatorBase](src/MvvmDialogs.Wpf/ViewLocatorBase.cs).
+You can also use the `StrongViewLocator` to avoid using reflection.
 Alternatively, you can create your custom class that inherits `IViewLocator`.

 ```c#
 using HanumanInstitute.MvvmDialogs.Wpf;